-- 5. (Optional) Other actions that you can perform in the playbook designer are: Use the Export button to export the playbook in the JSON format.
+- Use the Export button to export the playbook in the JSON format.
 Use the Delete button to delete the playbook.
 Use the Trigger Playbook With Sample Data button to trigger the playbook from the playbook designer.
-For more details, see the Playbook Debugging - Triggering and testing playbooks from the Designer section.
-Use the Auto-Align - Vertical and Auto-Align - Horizontal buttons to align the playbook vertically or horizontally.
-Version 7.0.0 introduces the Undo/Redo feature, which is very useful while building a playbook when there is a lot of trial and back and forth to be done.
+For more details, see the Playbook Debugging Triggering and testing playbooks from the Designer section.

+Use the Auto-Align Vertical and Auto-Align Horizontal buttons to align the playbook vertically or horizontally.
+The Undo and Redo buttons are very useful while building a playbook when there is a lot of trial and back and forth to be done.
 Use the Undo button or use Ctrl+z(Windows)/Cmd+z (Mac) to reverse changes made in a playbook and use the Redo button or use Ctrl+y(Windows)/Cmd+shift+z(Mac) to reverse the steps that you have undone; therefore, you can use the Redo operation only after you have performed the Undo operation in a playbook.
 The playbook designer displays messages about the effect of the Undo/Redo operation in the bottom-right corner.
 When you perform bulk operations such as moving, cloning, or deleting a number of steps in one go, clicking Undo reverts the step modification.
 Similarly, if you have modified a step and saved it, clicking Undo, reverts the step modifications.
 Note that when editing inputs in the step argument form, the browser's default change tracking is in effect; therefore, the Undo/Redo operations are applicable only after you save the step.
-Also, note that if you have made multiple changes in a small time period (around a second), then all these small changes are considered as a single operation. - 6.
+Also, note that if you have made multiple changes in a small time period (around a second), then all these small changes - To add a block to a playbook click the Add Block button and to add a note for the playbook, click the Add Note button.
+For more information, see the Adding blocks and notes in the playbook designer section. - 6.
 Once you have completed updating the playbook, click Save Playbook.